-If you’re new to rock painting, go to Start Here to get all the beginner rock painting tips and find out the best tools and supplies to use!
+If you’re new to rock painting, go to Start Here to get all the beginner rock painting tips and find out the best tools and supplies at our Amazon Shop!

 - Start by searching in your own backyard for rocks to paint.
 Public areas such as parks and hiking trails are great places to find rocks.

 - It’s against the law to remove rocks or even leave your painted rocks in National or State Parks.

 - You can even try home improvement stores, a local garden center, or stone yard to purchase your rocks.

 - Next, it’s time to clean the rocks using soapy water to remove dust or dirt.
 Let them dry completely before starting the project.

 - Apply a coat of black and purple craft paint on your rocks.
 Let it dry completely before moving on.

 - Find a font that you like and use text editors like MS Word or Google Docs.
 Simply type your spooky word in your chosen font and size for your rock.

 - Print out your word and cut a piece of transfer paper.
 Lay the transfer paper face down with your printed word on top.